cb-talent-development/is-coffee-done/README.md

 #Is Coffee Done

 Have you ever found yourself getting up to check the coffee pot, wasting precious seconds?
-Waste no more! *Mr. Coffee the coffee bot* will tell you and your team when it's time to caffeinate!
+Waste no more! **Mr. Coffee the Coffee Bot** will tell you and your team when it's time to caffeinate!

 ##You Will Need
  - Raspberry Pi